Factbox - Suspects linked to the Paris, Brussels attacks

 * Reda Kriket, 34, French, was arrested in the Paris suburb of Argenteuil on March 24 and is suspected of belonging to a militant network planning an imminent attack in France.
 He was found as part of investigations into the Paris attacks.
 He had been sentenced in absentia to 10 years in Belgium last July for recruiting Islamist fighters for Syria in the Zerkani case.

-* Mohamed Abrini, 31, Belgian, arrested in the Brussels district of Anderlecht on April 8, after being on the run for more than four months.
-He was seen on CCTV with Salah Abdeslam on Nov.
+* Mohamed Abrini, 31, Belgian, arrested in Brussels on April 8, was seen on CCTV with Salah Abdeslam on Nov.
 11 at a motorway service station north of Paris in a car later used in the Paris attacks.
 Like the Abdeslam brothers, he grew up in Molenbeek.

-Abrini and Abdeslam had also rented an apartment before the attacks in Paris which was used by some of the suicide attackers, prosecutors said.

 His fingerprints were found at a flat used as a bomb factory from where the two Brussels airport suicide bombers and a third man took a taxi to the airport.
-He admitted to being the "man in a hat" seen with the bombers in the airport terminal before he abandoned a bomb and walked back into the city.
+Prosecutors suspect he is the "man in the hat" seen with the bombers in the terminal before he abandoned a bomb and walked back into the city.

 * Abdellah C., 35, Belgian national.
 Belgian broadcaster RTBF said he accompanied Mohamed Abrini at the airport when the latter may have gone to fight in Syria.
 His phone number was also found with a detainee at Belgium's Namur prison who was contacted by Salah Abdeslam on the day of the attacks in Paris.
 He was released on parole early on April 8.